Developing a healthy eating policy

 Why have a nutrition and healthy eating policy?

-A healthy eating policy provides staff, carers, parents and families with clear and consistent information about your service’s goals and practices around nutrition and healthy eating for children.
+Having a healthy eating policy provides staff, carers, parents and families with clear and consistent information about your child care service’s goals and practices around nutrition and healthy eating for children.

 - support children to meet their nutritional requirements, in line with the Australian Dietary Guidelines and Infant Feeding Guidelines